buildkite-plugins/docker-buildkite-plugin/README.md

              ...
             environment:
               - "BUILDKITE_DOCKER_CONFIG_TEMP_DIRECTORY"
+You can read more about runtime variable interpolation from the [docs](https://buildkite.com/docs/pipelines/environment-variables#runtime-variable-interpolation).
 ### 🚨 Warning

 You need to be careful when/if [running the BuildKite agent itself in docker](https://buildkite.com/docs/agent/v3/docker) that, itself, runs pipelines that use this plugin.
 Make sure to read all the documentation on the matter, specially the caveats and warnings listed.